 - Broken bones.
 When motorcyclists are thrown from their bikes, they may suffer broken bones.
 The speed and force of a motorcycle accident can shatter bones and twist limbs in ways that seriously damage the joints and the surrounding soft tissue.
 High-speed falls onto the pavement inflict blunt-force injury to limbs.

 - Emotional trauma.
 When riders endure serious motorcycle accidents, they may suffer emotional as well as physical injuries.
 Long-term treatment for Post-Traumatic Stress Disorder (PTSD), such as counseling, may be necessary.

 Talk to a Motorcycle Accident Lawyer in Southfield, MI Now

-The Southfield motorcycle accident attorneys at Christensen Law know the physical, mental and financial stress you’re experiencing after your crash.
+The motorcycle accident attorneys in Southfield at Christensen Law know the physical, mental and financial stress you’re experiencing after your crash.
 We’re ready to take some of these burdens off your shoulders.
 We can help you heal financially by recovering the money you spent treating your injuries.

-When you schedule a free consultation with our highly skilled and compassionate Southfield motorcycle accident lawyers, we will discuss the details of your accident and your legal options.
+When you schedule a free consultation with our highly skilled and compassionate personal injury lawyers in Southfield, we will discuss the details of your accident and your legal options.

 Don’t delay.
 The sooner we can start investigating your accident, the better.
 We are committed to helping you seek the full and fair compensation you deserve.
 Call today to schedule a free, no-obligation consultation.